CYBEX-P/tahoe/README.md

 # TAHOE — A Cyberthreat Language

 Any CIS platform like [CYBEX-P](https://github.com/cybex-p) potentially handles hundreds of different data formats.
 Thus, it needs a standard data format and structure to represent threat data.
-A cyberthreat language (CTL) is a specification of how to format and serialize any kind of threat data.
+Examples of threat data are email, firewall logs, malware signatures, file hashes etc. A cyberthreat language (CTL) is a specification of how to format and serialize any kind of threat data.
 CYBEX-P uses TAHOE instead of other CTLs like [STIX](https://oasis-open.github.io/cti-documentation/) or [MISP](https://github.com/MISP/misp-rfc).
 TAHOE structures threat data as JSON documents.

-## TAHOE Data Instance

-A piece of TAHOE data is called an instance and there are 5 types of TAHOE instances —

-1.  **Raw** A data instance stores unprocessed user data.

-2.  **Attribute** The most basic datatype that holds a single piece of information, like an IP address.

-3.  **Object** Groups several attributes or other objects together, e.g., a file may have a filename attribute and a file-size attribute.

-4.  **Event** An event consists of one or more attributes or objects along with a timestamp.
-Events structure attributes or objects into complete threat data.

-5.  **Session** A session groups arbitrarily related events. (e.g. events when a user visits a website).
+This repository is a Python library that should be used to structure any threat data in TAHOE format.

 ## Installation